TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- we really need to fix that angular/radian/degree nomenclature for velocities

 - Portal system
     - Need a way to continuously update
     - Begin/End contact initialize "progress"